Artificially intelligent agents in the social and behavioral sciences: A history and outlook: The age of big data

 \subsection{Computational social science and digital traces}

-The initially corporate term ``data science'' was soon adopted by academia, with universities launching degree programs, associations springing up, journals being founded, etc. Some authors see the field of \textit{computational social science} as nacent of this development~\cite{watts2007twenty,lazer2009computational,salganik2017bit}, whereas others point to deeper roots~\cite{holme_lilje,Wallach2018}.
-Regardless, toward the turn of the millennium, an increasing availablility of data more or less directly recording human behavior---\textit{digital trace data}---made the Internet a valuable data source for the social and behavior sciences~\cite{grimmer_roberts_stewart}, with social media as the chief data source~\cite{kwak2010twitter,sushil_tweet}.
+The initially corporate term ``data science'' was soon adopted by academia, with universities launching degree programs, associations springing up, journals being founded, etc. Some authors see the field of \textit{computational social science} as nascent of this development~\cite{watts2007twenty,lazer2009computational,salganik2017bit}, whereas others point to deeper roots~\cite{holme_lilje,Wallach2018}.
+Regardless, toward the turn of the millennium, an increasing availability of data more or less directly recording human behavior---\textit{digital trace data}---made the Internet a valuable data source for the social and behavioral sciences~\cite{grimmer_roberts_stewart}, with social media as the chief data source~\cite{kwak2010twitter,sushil_tweet}.

 Even if there were precursors over a decade earlier~\cite{early_email}, research with digital traces became popular around the final years of the millennium.
-Digital trace datasets are special in the sense that they are not gathered primarily for the sake of science.
-Moreover, they are often larger than the typical social-science data sets in earlier literature and thus require other analysis methods and different research questions.
-For these reasons, it is perhaps not so surprising that early papers on digital trace data were typically carried out by people with a background in the natural or formal sciences.
-As an example of such an early study, Huberman \textit{et al.}~\cite{huberman_www} found a power-law in histograms of arrival rates of unique visitors to websites.
+Digital trace datasets are distinctive in that they are not gathered primarily for scientific purposes~\cite{watts2007twenty,lazer2009computational}.
+Moreover, they are often larger than the typical social-science datasets in the earlier literature and thus require alternative analytical methods and different research questions.
+For these reasons, it is perhaps not so surprising that early papers on digital trace data were typically carried out by people with backgrounds in the natural or formal sciences.
+As an example of such an early study, Huberman \textit{et al.}~\cite{huberman_www} found a power law in histograms of arrival rates for unique visitors to websites.
 They went on to explain this observation by a simple random-walk style model, but---as several other early computational social science articles---did not relate it to the bigger social-science context.\footnote{E.g., Arthur's economics of increasing returns~\cite{arthur1989competing} was probably applicable to the online platforms of that era.}